-The Directors are required to present to the annual general meeting the audited accounts and the Directors' and Auditors' Reports for the financial year ended 31 December 2022.
+The Directors are required to present to the annual general meeting the audited accounts and the Directors' and Auditors' Reports for the financial year ended 31 December 2023.

-Resolutions 2 - Auditors
+Resolution 2 - Auditors

 The Company is required to appoint an auditor at every general meeting of the Company at which accounts are presented to shareholders.
+The appointment of RPG Crouch Chapman LLP.
 Accordingly, this resolution proposes the re-appointment of RPG Crouch Chapman LLP as the auditors of the Company.
 It is normal practice for a company's directors to be authorised to agree how much the auditors should be paid and Resolution 2 grants this authority to the directors.

-Resolution 3 - Re-election of Directors
+Resolutions 3 to 9 - Re-election of Directors